First Year: The Global City

 Form tight bonds with your peers in a small, year-long course, focused on developing advanced writing skills through intensive study of the urban environment

 All first year students begin with HON 101 (even students who earned AP/IB credit in high school).
 This year-long sequence is designed to help you develop the reading, writing, and analytical skills that will serve as a foundation for the Honors thesis -- and for all your undergraduate and graduate work.
-Each term, we will focus on a specific set of linked skills: summary of argument, explication, placement in relation to a discourse community.
+Each term, we will focus on a specific set of linked skills: summary of argument, close reading, disciplinary conversation.
 The texts you will read both help you learn the scholarly skills and provide the occasion for engaging in meaningful inquiry.

 Dr. Amy Borden